Dom Mintoff: Legacy

 While generations of loyal supporters continue to credit Mintoff with the introduction of social benefits like the children's allowance, two-thirds pensions, minimum wage and social housing as well as the creation of Air Malta, Sea Malta, the separation of church and state and ending 200 years of British colonial rule, critics point to his divisive legacy, and the violence and unrest that characterised his time in office.
 It has also been pointed out by Mintoff's critics that a pervasive cult of personality has been maintained after his death, most prominently within the Labour Party.

 Mintoff's legacy in Malta is extremely apparent, being the longest-ruling Prime Minister in Maltese history, and overseeing the transition of Malta away from a British colony, to a socialist-aligned, neutral republic.
 As such, the modern legal and societal structure of Malta were developed under the Labour government.

-Mintoff was fundamental to the development of the Maltese constitution and the development of Maltese foreign policy, in which Malta was a member of the Non-Aligned Movement, and prioritised good relations with the second and Third World.
+Mintoff was fundamental to the development of the Constitution of Malta and the development of Maltese foreign policy, in which Malta was a member of the Non-Aligned Movement, and prioritised good relations with the second and Third World.
 The modern system of nationalised health care in Malta was likewise created under Mintoff, as well as the modern Maltese housing system.
 Mintoff is controversially also remembered as a socialist populist that dominated the structure of the Maltese government.

 The economy of Malta, a relatively high income nation with a highly advanced welfare economy, and subsidies were devolved under Mintoff.
 Under Mintoff, language reforms saw an increase of schools teaching Maltese, which managed to revive the language from previous colonial-era decline.